Garlic Parmesan Chicken Skewers are a simple, satisfying way to turn everyday chicken into something flavorful and fun.

 - Chicken Breasts (1.5 pounds, boneless and skinless): Cut into 1-inch pieces for even grilling

-- Garlic Cloves (4, peeled): Used for flavor and threading onto skewers
+- Garlic Cloves (4, peeled): Minced or grated for seasoning the chicken

-- Parmesan Cheese (½ cup, freshly grated): Adds a savory, lightly crisp coating
+- Parmesan Cheese (½ cup, freshly grated, divided): Adds a savory, lightly crisp coating

 - Olive Oil (2 tablespoons): Helps the seasoning cling to the chicken